ErikRikoo/TreeMap/README.md

-Tree Map data structure for Haxe
+Trie data structure for Haxe
 ===
 This library provides a trie data structure.
 It allows to store a value with a list of keys.
 You can check https://en.wikipedia.org/wiki/Trie for more information.